efficientqa/retrieval-based-baselines/README.md

 All codes are largely based on the original implementation, and we provide command lines to train and test the model specifically for our competition.

-*If you want to try parameter-only baselines (T5-based) for the competition, please note that implementations on T5-based Closed-book QA model is available [here](https://github.com/google-research/google-research/tree/master/t5_closed_book_qa).*
+*Note: If you want to try parameter-only baselines (T5-based) for the competition, please note that implementations on T5-based Closed-book QA model is available [here](https://github.com/google-research/google-research/tree/master/t5_closed_book_qa).*

-*If you want simple guidelines on making end-to-end QA predictions using pretrained models, please refer to [this tutorial](https://github.com/efficientqa/efficientqa.github.io/blob/master/getting_started.md).*
+*Note: If you want simple guidelines on making end-to-end QA predictions using pretrained models, please refer to [this tutorial](https://github.com/efficientqa/efficientqa.github.io/blob/master/getting_started.md).*

 ## Content